kpwn/yalu102/README.md

 Yep, another fork of yalu102, originally by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](marcograss).
 Although, using the UI made by [AppleBetas](https://twitter.com/applebetasdev) for extra_recipe.

-Please use the "Issues" tab for any issues.
+Please use the ['Issues'](https://github.com/mullak99/yalu102/issues) tab for reporting any issues.

 ## Supported Devices and iOS versions